stevebroshar/better-space/ReadMe.md

 For detab, allow leaving tabs in string literals; ignoring the content of string literals

 For entab (line), currently too aggressive in that any space that happens to fall at end of a tab stop is replaced with a tab.
 This is often not desirable such as in a comment string or even in a line of code that is not formatted as columnized multiple lines.
 Could ignore comment text but that requires parsing comments.
 Could ignore replacing spaces with tab if code is not-columnized, but that seems hard to detect.

+Maybe: smart string literal handling based on file type.
+If file has certain extensions (.c, cpp, .cs and the many versions of C++ extensions) then use C-style string literal handling.